In the wake of widespread layoffs across the U.S., companies are scrambling to recalibrate their workforce strategies.

 - Certificates of Achievement: Active participants who engage in training sessions, receive positive feedback, and attend meetings regularly are awarded certificates, recognizing their commitment and growth.

-4. Reserve Mentoring
+4. Reverse Mentoring

 Reverse mentoring is an innovative approach that bridges generational gaps and fosters mutual learning.
 In a reverse mentoring program, younger candidates can be brought in to mentor senior leaders on emerging areas like technology, digital transformation, and social justice issues.